lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/deferred-init.md

 ```

 :begin_tab:`mxnet`
-Note that while the parameter objects exist,
-the input dimension to each layer is listed as -1.
-MXNet uses the special value -1 to indicate
-that the parameter dimension remains unknown.
-At this point, attempts to access `net[0].weight.data()`
-would trigger a runtime error stating that the network
-must be initialized before the parameters can be accessed.
-Now let us see what happens when we attempt to initialize
-parameters via the `initialize` function.

 Observe que, embora os objetos de parâmetro existam,
 a dimensão de entrada para cada camada é listada como -1.
 MXNet usa o valor especial -1 para indicar